gvwilson/thirdbit/_posts/2014/2014-11-25-korean-translation.md

 </ul>
 <p>
   We still need to figure out how to manage this:
-  <a href="lessons-repo-split-and-translations.html">Gabriel Devenyi's post</a>
-  outlined our options,
-  but someone will need to take the lead to set something up so that versions in various languages can stay in sync.
+  Gabriel Devenyi's post outlined our options, but someone will need to take the lead to set something up so that versions in various languages can stay in sync.
 </p>